AliSabet1380/Ragham-Example/README.md

 - the env file is important, so i use remove it from .gitignore
 - you can add your own database connection string in .env file and change the database type in prisma/schema.prisma
 - add your own prettier config in .prettierrc file

+# Explanations

+-- This project is simular to MVC architecture but has some differences -- I Tried to make it modular and easy to understand -- I its compatible with micro-services architecture